mascor/erpnext_fattura_elettronica/README.md

 ## Plan

-- From the first week of October we will start to implement it.
-- Complete development before the end of October (2018)
+- Complete development before the second week of November (2018)
-- Complete test before the first week of November (2018)
+- Complete test before the last week of November (2018)

 ## Implementation